Disorders of the Thyroid

 A lump in the neck

-Many of these may be caused by other health problems.
-But it?s important to see a healthcare provider if you have these symptoms.
+Most symptoms of parathyroid tumor are caused by hypercalcemia (high levels of calcium in the blood).
+But many of these may be caused by other health problems.
+It’s important to see a healthcare provider if you have these symptoms.
 Only a healthcare provider can tell if you have a tumor or cancer.

-Parathyroid problems are often found when you see a doctor because of symptoms that aren?t getting better.
-Your healthcare provider will ask you about your health history, symptoms, risk factors, and family history of disease.
-He or she will do a physical exam.
+Parathyroid problems are often found when you see a healthcare provider because of symptoms that aren’t getting better.
+Your provider will ask you about your health history, symptoms, risk factors, and family history of disease.
+You will also have a physical exam.
 You may also need one or more of these tests:

 Imaging tests.
 These include X-rays, ultrasound, CT scans, and MRIs.
-They can help find out the size of the tumor.
+They can help look for tumors and find out how big they are.

 Sestamibi/SPECT scan.
 This test can show if you have an overactive parathyroid gland.
 A radioactive substance is put into your blood through a vein in your arm.
-The substance travels to the overactive gland and build ups there.
-An X-ray can show the buildup in the gland.
-It can also help find tumors in other parts of your body.
+The substance travels to the overactive gland and collects there.
+An X-ray can then show the buildup in the gland.
+This scan can also help find tumors in other parts of your body.

 These tests help your healthcare providers learn whether the tumor is cancer.
-Sometimes you won?t know if the tumor is cancer until after surgery.
-The tests can help determine the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
-It?s one of the most important things to know when deciding how to treat cancer.?
+Sometimes you won’t know if the tumor is cancer until after surgery.
+Then tests can be used to find the stage of the cancer.
+The stage is how much cancer there is and how far it has spread (metastasized) in your body.
+It’s one of the most important things to know when deciding how to treat cancer.

 Types of treatment for cancer are either local or systemic.
 Local treatments remove, destroy, or control cancer cells in one area.
 Surgery and radiation are local treatments.
 Systemic treatment is used to destroy or control cancer cells that may have traveled around your body.
 When taken by pill or injection, chemotherapy and targeted therapy are systemic treatments.
 You may have just one treatment or a combination of treatments.

-Surgery is the best and most common treatment for parathyroid tumors.
+Surgery is the most common treatment for parathyroid tumors.
 The goal is to remove as much of the tumor as possible.
-Before surgery, you may need treatment with medicines to control the amount of calcium in your blood until surgery is done.
-After surgery, you will need tests to be sure the calcium level does not get too low.?
+Before surgery, you may be given medicine to control the amount of calcium in your blood until surgery is done.
+After surgery, you'll need regular blood tests to be sure your calcium levels don't get too low.

-In some cases, a benign parathyroid tumor doesn?t need to be taken out.
-It may only need to be removed if your calcium level has reached a certain point or if you have severe symptoms.
-Some people with hyperparathyroidism need surgery if they develop thinning of their bones (osteoporosis) or if they develop kidney stones or their kidneys don?t work correctly.
+In some cases, a benign (not cancer) parathyroid tumor doesn’t need to be taken out.
+It may need to be removed only if your calcium level has reached a certain level or if you have severe symptoms.
+Some people with hyperparathyroidism (high parathyroid hormone levels) need surgery if they develop thinning of their bones (osteoporosis), kidney stones, or their kidneys don’t work correctly.

-If the tumor is cancer, you will need surgery to remove the gland and tissues around it.
-You may also need:
+If the tumor is cancer, you'll need surgery to remove the gland and tissues around it.
+After surgery, you may also need:

 Talk with your healthcare providers about your treatment options.
 Make a list of questions.
 Think about the benefits and possible side effects of each option.
 Talk about your concerns with your healthcare provider before making a decision.

-Cancer treatment such as chemotherapy and radiation can damage normal cells.
-This can cause side effects such as hair loss, mouth sores, and vomiting.?
+Cancer treatments, like chemotherapy and radiation, can damage normal cells.
+This can cause side effects like hair loss, mouth sores, and vomiting.

 Talk with your family or friends.